 Parallel with learning about the game, I played the game myself, of course.
 Let’s see how I did.

-I’d actually argue this is the best way to play it.
-Have a spare table, set it up and play when you have time.
-I’ve had my game with Tovak up for six hours, playing it on and off, taking it slowly and doing a lot of other stuff in between (like cooking and taking care of the kids).
+I’d argue this is the best way to play it.
+Have a spare table, set it up, and play when you have time.
+I’ve had my game with Tovak up for six hours, playing it on and off, taking it slowly, and doing a lot of other stuff in between (like cooking and taking care of the kids).

 For my first game, I picked Arythea.
-I talk about this game in my First Impressions article, so I won’t go into details here.
+I talk about this game in my First Impressions article, so I won’t go into detail here.
 I failed to conquer any cities and didn’t even track score at the end.
-I took it more as a learning experience, not actually playing.
+I took it more as a learning experience, not playing.

 - Arythea, Mission Failed